 Waterrock Knob is a must-stop along the Blue Ridge Parkway.
 Located at Milepost 451.2 (just 18 miles from the end of the Parkway), it features the last hiking trail along the Parkway as you travel toward the Great Smoky Mountains National Park.
-This peak (6,292 feet) is the 16th highest mountain in the Eastern United States - and the the 15th highest of the 40 mountains in North Carolina over 6,000 feet.
+This peak (6,292 ft.) is the 16th highest mountain in the Eastern United States - and the 15th highest of the 40 mountains in North Carolina over 6,000 feet.

 Waterrock Knob is located in the Plott Balsams mountain chain between the Great Smoky Mountains and the Great Balsam Mountains.
-There is a spring that flows over the Waterrock where hunters, and farmers in the area came to rest and get a cool drink of water.
+There is a spring that flows over the Waterrock where hunters and farmers in the area came to rest and get a cool drink of water.